shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/grid/infinite-scroll/infinite-scroll.md

 If you do register, it will trigger an event as before with the `eventSource` property set to `customTrigger`.

 <div pbl-example-view="pbl-custom-triggers-example"></div>

+W> If you've enabled the global configuration `clearContextOnSourceChanging` (disabled by default) note that it does not play nicely with infinite scroll and the context will get cleared every time data is fetched!